Tourist tax in MogƔn, Gran Canaria: a guide for vacation rental owners and hosts 2025

 Conclusions

-The combination of advanced materials, state-of-the-art construction technologies and short construction time makes this type of housing ideal for those seeking strength, safety and high energy performance.
+Houses represent an innovative and sustainable solution for the future of residential construction.
+The combination of advanced materials, state-of-the-art construction technologies and short construction time makes this type of housing ideal for those seeking durability, safety and high energy performance.

 Our agency offers newly built steel houses for sale, ready to be customized according to your wishes.
+If you are interested in buying, please contact us at the following addresses:

 +39 3518711203 / +34 635632009 / info@propertyforsalegrancanaria.com.